Frequency analysis: History and usage

 The first known recorded explanation of frequency analysis (indeed, of any kind of cryptanalysis) was given in the 9th century by Al-Kindi, an Arab polymath, in A Manuscript on Deciphering Cryptographic Messages.
-It has been suggested that close textual study of the Qur'an first brought to light that Arabic has a characteristic letter frequency.
+It has been suggested that a close textual study of the Qur'an first brought to light that Arabic has a characteristic letter frequency.
 Its use spread, and similar systems were widely used in European states by the time of the Renaissance.
 By 1474, Cicco Simonetta had written a manual on deciphering encryptions of Latin and Italian text.

 Several schemes were invented by cryptographers to defeat this weakness in simple substitution encryptions.
 These included: